Welcome to my Studio … a bit about me …

 This watercolour batik process was perfect for helping me let go of the need for precision.
 Ginwashi paper is very thin and therefore the paint spreads instantly so I needed to let go of control.
 Also wax is only liquid while heated and has its own challenges in application.
 All of this gives the finished pieces an abstract quality with amazing texture!

-I am a member of: the Saskatchewan Craft Council, CARFAC, The Artists’ Workshop Group.
+I am a member of: the Saskatchewan Craft Council, CARFAC, The Batik Guild (UK), and The Artists’ Workshop Group.

-My work can be found at the Saskatchewan Craft Council Boutique, Black Spruce Gallery at Northside, SK as well as AND ART Gallery in Davidson.
+My work can be found at the Saskatchewan Craft Council Boutique, AND ART Gallery in Davidson and on my website.